muratk5n/thirdwave/en/2022/02/h2-coal.md

 This study assessed the technical feasibility and costs of achieving a higher level of CO2 capture (around 98%) in oxy-combustion and IGCC plants.
-In the oxy- combustion case this was achieved by passing the vent gas from CO2 purification through a membrane separation unit.
+In the oxy-combustion case this was achieved by passing the vent gas from CO2 purification through a membrane separation unit.
 For gasification based plants an additional MDEA solvent scrubbing stage was added after the Selexol scrubber...

 A summary of the performance of the baseline power plants with and without capture is given in [table below]